seankross/the-unix-workbench/docs/05-Bash-Programming.md

 hello
 ```

-The entire structure of the function including the `function` keyword,the name
+The entire structure of the function including the `function` keyword, the name
 of the function, and the code for the function written inside of the brackets
 serves as the **function definition**.
 The function definition assigns the code
 within the function to the name of the function (`hello` in this case).
 After a